-As shown on Table 5.1, debt service on State G.O. and State Supported debt plus school debt reimbursement payments were approximately 4.5% of unrestricted revenues in FY 2020 and are projected to be approximately 4.5% of revenues in FY 2021.
-Adding in the anticipated payments of the State on behalf of PERS and TRS employers in FY 2021 brings the ratio up to 12.3%.
+As shown on Table 5.1, debt service on State G.O. and State Supported debt plus school debt reimbursement payments were approximately 4.1% of unrestricted revenues in FY 2021 and are projected to be approximately 3.2% of revenues in FY 2022.
+Adding in the anticipated payments of the State on behalf of PERS and TRS employers in FY 2022 brings the ratio up to approximately 9.1%.
 The spike in the percentages from FY 2015 through FY 2018 is due to the sharp reduction in the price of oil and correlated state unrestricted revenue in the Fall of 2014.
-As existing debt is paid down, and with the incorporation of projected transfers related to Senate Bill 26, the ratio improves to approximately 2.0% by 2030.
-However, the on-behalf payments of the State for UAAL amortization keep the percentages elevated, and when including these payments, the State's ratio is forecasted to be 8.9% in 2030.
+As existing debt is paid down, and with the incorporation of projected transfers related to Senate Bill 26, the ratio improves to approximately 1.4% by 2031.
+However, the on-behalf payments of the State for UAAL amortization keep the percentages elevated, and when including these payments, the State's ratio is forecasted to be 7.4% in 2031.

-While the SDRP and the TIDSRA were not funded at all in fiscal year 2021, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in current year balances and future year payment commitments within this publication.
+Other than certain reimbursements for the University of Alaska, the TIDSRA was not funded in fiscal year 2022, and the SDRP was funded at approximately 42% of entitlement, the statutorily allowed reimbursements are still reflected as state subject to appropriation obligations in current year balances and future year payment commitments within this publication.

 Table 5.2 presents the ratio of State G.O.'s to full value of taxable property since 1998.
-The ratio has increased from 0.0% in 1998 to 0.5% in 2020, using the most recent full value statistics available.
+The ratio has increased from 0.0% in 1998 to 0.5% in 2021, using recent full value statistics available from the State Assessor.
 As a measure of debt capacity, debt to full value is of minor significance in Alaska due to the existence of a State petroleum property tax.